 hi there!
 I’m Shivani.

-I’m a conflict midwife, equity advisor, and systems strategist, based in New York City.
+I’m a facilitator, advisor, and writer, based in New York City.

 Conflict is structural intelligence.